 - Lemon juice – To add a lot of freshness and a zesty flavor!

-- Maple syrup - The addition of maple syrup helps balance with the earthiness of the fonio.
+- Maple syrup – Adding maple syrup helps balance the earthiness of the fonio.

 Where to Buy Fonio